walidmoufadil/sdia-tp3/Exercice3/README.md

 ### Usage Example
 The main program creates an `Evaluateur` object and tests several grades.
 If an invalid grade is provided, the exception is caught, and the error message is displayed in the console.
+## Execution Screenshot
+Below is a screenshot of the code execution:
 ***![](captures/Ex3-exe.png)***